Your Guide to TV, Streaming, and Internet Service During the New Coronavirus (COVID-19) Outbreak

 Will my cable TV be shut off during the new coronavirus (COVID-19) outbreak?

 We don’t think your cable TV service will be shut off during the COVID-19 outbreak—even if you can’t pay your bill because of unemployment.
-Most major cable providers have signed the FCC pledge to continue service during the pandemic.
+Most major cable providers signed the FCC pledge to continue service during the pandemic, but the pledge expired in June.

 Can I cancel my TV service during the new coronavirus (COVID-19) outbreak?